kroshu/kuka_robot_descriptions/README.md

 ## What data is verified?

-Some of the data in the xacros might not be valid or missing, the following table shows what can be considered valid.
+The following table shows what data is included for each robot in the support packages:

 |Robot name | Robot family | Transformations | Joint position limits | Joint velocity limits | Joint effort limits | Inertial values | Simplified collision meshes|
 |---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|